Who Pays for My Rental Car After a Car Accident in Georgia?

 Man calling insurance company to report accident.

-The at-fault party’s insurance should pay for your rental car in Georgia.
+The at-fault driver’s insurance should pay for your rental car after an accident in Georgia if they accept liability.
+If the at-fault driver’s insurance accepts liability, they are typically responsible for covering your rental car costs while your vehicle is being repaired.
+Once liability is accepted, the insurance company pays for the rental car, but it is important to understand the claims process to ensure you receive proper coverage.
 If not, your collision coverage may cover the expense, and your insurer can seek reimbursement from the other party’s insurance company.
 Understanding how this process works can ease your concerns about rental car costs and other expenses after a crash.

 How Do I Get a Rental Car After a Car Accident in Georgia?